Adam Joy, PsyD, LP

 Licensed Clinical Psychologist, Owner, and Clinical Director

-Dr. Joy then went on to postdoctoral training at The Mount Sinai Hospital in New York City, additionally acting as a program consultant for the Goodwill of New York and New Jersey, and the Fraser Center for Autism in Minneapolis, Minnesota.
+After graduating in 2013, Dr. Joy then went on to postdoctoral training at The Mount Sinai Hospital in New York City as part of an international research team with the Seaver Autism Center, additionally acting as a program consultant for the Goodwill of New York and New Jersey.
 In New York Dr. Joy was involved in multiple projects.
 He was a researcher as part of an international research team including Oxford University, Yale, and Harvard investigating the etiology of Autism Spectrum Disorders.
 He also developed and lead a program to integrate facilitated communication devices for adults with Autism and severe developmental disabilities to improve community connection and communication.
+He later went on to do additional postdoctoral training at the Fraser Center for Autism in Minneapolis, Minnesota before returning to Michigan.

 (734) 215-5853